okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ## Volume Provisioning

 The kubs plugins have the capability to `provision storage` for you.
 The AWS Plugin can for instance `provision storage` for you by creating the volumes in AWS before attaching them to a node.

+This is done using the `StorageClass` object -- this is beta for the course but should be stable soon.